July98293/secondary-mito-delivery-score/README.md

 # Secondary mito transfer
-This project is ment to check the capacity of a cell to do secondary mitocondria delivery, and to find the best cell that can do that in evry tissue.
+This project evaluates the capacity of immune cells to perform secondary mitochondrial delivery and identifies the optimal cell type for each tissue.

 The logic is this: